capaj/be-pretty/README.md

 }
 ```

 if you want to customize this, just run `be-pretty setDefault -p="/path/to/your/defaultPrettierRc"`.
-You can omit the path if there is a prettierc file in the current working directory.
+You can omit the path and if there is a prettierc file in the current working directory it will be used.
 be-pretty will use this as default from now on.

+## FAQ

+### Will this work for a newly added languages as well?

+Yes, the list of supported file extensions is not hardcoded anywhere, it's taken from `prettier.getSupportInfo()` so it will always format all the files prettier supports.